Cecilapp/Cecil/tests/fixtures/website/content/Others/intl.md

 ---
-title: Internationalisation (FR)
+title: Internationalization
-date: 08-05-2019
+date: 2019-07-31
 layout: intl
-language: fr
-languageref: intl
+langref: intl
 ---
 <!-- break -->
-- Utiliser le filtre `localizeddate()` pour localiser une date
+- Use `localizeddate()` filter to localize a date
-- Utiliser `{% trans "Text" %}` pour traduire du texte (via Gettext)
+- Use `{% trans "Text" %}` to translate some text (via Gettext)